Armadale Senior High School

-Armadale Senior High School is a public co-educational specialist high day school, located on the South Western Highway, in the suburb of Armadale, Western Australia.
+Armadale Senior High School is a public co-educational specialist high school, located on the South Western Highway, in the suburb of Armadale, Western Australia.

 The school provides specialist programs in the areas of academic extension, visual arts, information technology and industry programs.

 Overview

 Construction of the school commenced in 1952 and was opened as a District High School in 1953.
 The school became a senior high school in 1963 and still caters for students in Years 8 to 12.
 In 2015 Armadale Senior High School welcomed its first cohort of Year 7 students along with all other senior high schools across the state.
 The transition of year 7 students to high school finally brought Western Australia into line with all other Australian states.

 The inaugural Principal was Carl Riedel who managed the school from 1953 to 1956.
 The next principal was Bill Walker who served from 1957 to 1959.
 Mary Griffiths, served the Armadale Senior High School community since 2007 as principal.
 As of 2019, the principal was Carol Daniels.